Yiru-Jiao/Two-Dimensional-Time-To-Collision/README.md

 - `vy_j`     :  y coordinate of the velocity of another vehicle $j$
 - `hx_j`     :  x coordinate of the heading direction of another vehicle $j$
 - `hy_j`     :  y coordinate of the heading direction of another vehicle $j$
+- `acc_j`    :  acceleration along the heading direction of another vehicle $j$ (optional)
 - `length_j` :  length of another vehicle $j$
 - `width_j`  :  width of another vehicle $j$

 The second input allows outputing a dataframe with inputed samples plus a new column named 'TTC', or mere TTC values.

 ## Output
-If `ttc==np.inf`, the ego vehicle $i$ and another vehicle $j$ will never collide if they keep current speed.
+The ego vehicle $i$ and another vehicle $j$ will never collide if they keep current speed when
+  - indicator==np.inf when indicator==TTC or indicator==MTTC, or
+  - indicator==0 when indicator==DRAC.

-A negative TTC means the boxes of the ego vehicle $i$ and another vehicle $j$ are overlapping.
+A negative indicator value means the boxes of the ego vehicle $i$ and another vehicle $j$ are overlapping.
 This is due to approximating the space occupied by a vehicle with a rectangular.
-In other words, `ttc<0` in this computation means the collision between the two vehicles almost (or although seldom, already) occurred.
+In other words, `indicator<0` in this computation means the collision between the two vehicles almost (or although seldom, already) occurred.

-Note that mere TTC computation can give an extreme small positive value even when the vehivles are overlapping a bit.
+Note that the computation can return extreme small positive values (for TTC/MTTC) or extreme large values (for DRAC) even when the vehivles overlap a bit (so should be negative values).
 In order to improve the accuracy, please use function `CurrentD(samples, 'dataframe')` or `CurrentD(samples, 'values')` to further exclude overlapping vehicles.
 This function calculate current distance between the ego vehicle $i$ and another vehicle $j$, which indicate overlapping when the value is negative.

+For example,
 ````python
 # Within pandas dataframe
 samples = TwoDimTTC.TTC(samples, 'dataframe')